 Mast Cells Release Chemical Mediators

-Inside of each mast cell, there are tiny sacs called granules.
-Granules contain up to a couple of hundred chemical mediators that get released when a trigger such as an allergen or toxin binds to a mast cell.
+Inside each mast cell, there are tiny sacs called granules.
+Granules contain up to a couple of hundred chemical mediators that get released when a trigger, such as an allergen or toxin, binds to a mast cell.
 Histamine is the most common mediator released from mast cells in response to an allergen such as pollen.
 Other mediators include tryptase, heparin, prostaglandins, leukotrienes, and cytokines.
-Different mediators can cause a unique physiological reaction to surrounding tissue.
+Different mediators can cause a unique physiological reaction in the surrounding tissue.
 For example, tryptase is a proteolytic enzyme and can break down nerve endings.

 Who is at Risk for Mast Cell Activation Syndrome?